 npx playbooks add skill obra/superpowers --skill using-git-worktrees

-Use when starting feature work that needs isolation from current workspace or before executing implementation plans - creates isolated git worktrees with smart directory selection and safety verification.
-This skill provides a specialized system prompt that configures your AI coding agent as a using git worktrees expert, with detailed methodology and structured output formats.
+Use Using Git Worktrees to configure Claude Code, Cursor, or Copilot for testing & qa: it use when starting feature work that needs isolation from current workspace or before executing implementation plans - creates isolated git worktrees with smart directory selection and safety verification.

 Git worktrees create isolated workspaces sharing the same repository, allowing work on multiple branches simultaneously without switching.